highlight/highlight.io/docs-content/getting-started/2_frontend-backend-mapping.md

 ## What's this?

-In order to make the most out of [highlight.io](https://highlight.io), we suggest instrumenting your frontend & backend so that you can attribute frontend requests with backend errors & logs.
+In order to make the most out of [highlight.io](https://highlight.io), we suggest instrumenting Highlight so that you can attribute frontend requests with backend errors & logs.
 See an example below, where you can view an error's details alongside frontend session replay, allowing you to get the full context you need.

 ![](/images/fullstack-mapping.png)